RiturajSingh2004/opencv-llm-tokenizer/README.md

 ---

-*Developed for OpenMS as part of Google Summer of Code*
+*Developed for OpenCV as part of Google Summer of Code*